 from poor or lawless areas of the globe that are constantly looking

 for someone to take advantage of.
 The following are guidelines that

 should always be followed:

 Specific Warnings: Suspicious Email Addresses

-The following free email addresses appear to be being used by some form of spam/fraud attempt or bot and have generated reports of identical contacts on very dissimilar boats or other very suspicious activity has been reported.
+The following email addresses appear to have been used for suspicious or very unusual activity or some form of spam, phishing, scam attempt, or bot and have generated reports of identical contacts on very dissimilar boats or other very suspicious activity has been reported.

 for Avoiding Scams, as a Buyer: